-I think it is unrealistic mixing man and woman.
+I think it is an unrealistic proposal to mix men and women.
 Men and women have different characteristics, different strength, different skills.
-I think this shouldn’t even be discussed, to each his own I think.
+I think this shouldn’t even be discussed, to each their own, I think.
 It’s better for everyone.

 Joao Gabriel Rocha, (Soul Fighters) World Champion, Silver Medal at the ADCC: